chaudharyan/Getting-and-Cleaning-Data-Course-Project/README.md

-Analysis of run_analysis.R
+### Analysis of run_analysis.R
 =============================================
 This files does the following Tasks :

-Task 1.
+ * Task 1.
 Merges the training and the test sets to create one data set.
-Task 2.
+ * Task 2.
 Extracts only the measurements on the mean and standard deviation for each measurement.
-Task 3.
-Uses descriptive activity names to name the activities in the data set Task 4.
+ * Task 3.
+Uses descriptive activity names to name the activities in the data set
+ * Task 4.
 Appropriately labels the data set with descriptive variable names.
-Task 5.
+ * Task 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Human Activity Recognition Using Smartphones Dataset is randomly partitioned for training and testing purpose into two sets Training set and Test set and these files are stored as follows
+Human Activity Recognition Using Smartphones Dataset is randomly partitioned for training and testing purpose into two sets Training set and Test set and these files are saved as follows
 - 'X_train.txt': Training set.
 - 'y_train.txt': Training labels.
 - 'X_test.txt': Test set.